On the Practical Implementation of a Sequential Quadratic Programming Algorithm for Nonconvex Sum-of-squares Problems: Methodology

 The KKT conditions for the quadratic subproblem~\eqref{eq:QsubProb} read

-where $\xi_+$, $\lambda_+$ and $\mu_+$ denote the optimal solution, corresponding Lagrange multipliers and normal vector of~\eqref{eq:QsubProb}, respectively.
+where $\xi_+$, $\lambda_+$ and $\mu_+$ denote the optimal solution, corresponding Lagrange multipliers, and normal vector of~\eqref{eq:QsubProb}, respectively.
+The (primal) search direction in Alg.~\ref{alg: seqLinProg} is then given as $\omega^k = \xi_+ - \xi^k$.
 This approach is also known as {\em quasi-Newton} method \cite{Izmailov2014} and it exhibits fast local convergence with a well-chosen initial guess; however, it often requires a globalization technique for robust performance from arbitrary starting points.
 We are going to utilize a line search to compute the new candidate solution as

 where $\alpha^k \in (0, 1]$ is the chosen step length at iteration $k$.
 Approximation methods for the Hessian are discussed in Subsection~\ref{subsubsec: HessianApprox}.